toliva/ConnectivityContent/apis/01-Availability, Rates, Restrictions, Booking and Reservations/01-Expedia-QuickConnect-Avail-&-Rates-API/03-guides.md

 Expedia QuickConnect only allows one connection at a time per hotel.
 EQC partners cannot send concurrent requests to update the same hotel.
 Requests should be queued in the hotel system.

 <a name="/troubleshooting"></a>

 ## Troubleshooting

 ### Detailed Error Handling and Retry Strategy Recommendation
 Expedia recommends implementing a strong retry strategy to insure important messages are successfully delivered and processed by Expedia.
 Expedia QuickConnect defines several different categories of errors.
 When implementing connectivity, EQC partners should handle errors properly.
 Depending on the type of interface and type of error, different strategies should be used.

 #### System errors retry recommendation, specific to interfaces updating Expedia systems (AR)

-- 1. Communication errors (cannot establish connection, connection timeout, no response): If the EQC partner’s system receives a network or communication error from its application, saying that the connection to Expedia QuickConnect cannot be established, or that the connection times out, or even that there is no answer coming from Expedia on the connection, it should retry the message using the following strategy:
+**Communication errors (cannot establish connection, connection timeout, no response):** If the EQC partner’s system receives a network or communication error from its application, saying that the connection to Expedia QuickConnect cannot be established, or that the connection times out, or even that there is no answer coming from Expedia on the connection, it should retry the message using the following strategy:

 Occurrence | Time | Action
 ---------- | ---- | ------